Universal G-Code Sender (UGS)

 ) and most negative Y direction (Y-

-). - For 3D printers only, attach the plotting instrument to the plotter head.
+).
+If the plotter supports limit switches, send the G28 Command to move the plotter head to the limit switch. - For 3D printers only, attach the plotting instrument to the plotter head.
 (For help with 3D printer setup, check out Convert a 3D printer to 2D plotter guide) Move the plotter head in the Z Direction (

 Z-